pajod/gunicorn/README.rst

 internet standards `RFC 9110: HTTP Semantics <https://datatracker.ietf.org/doc/html/rfc9110>`_ and `RFC 9112: HTTP/1.1 <https://datatracker.ietf.org/doc/html/rfc9112>`_.

+Gunicorn understands `systemD socket activation <https://docs.gunicorn.org/en/stable/deploy.html#systemd>`_ and ``NOTIFY_SOCKET`` and is designed work with minimal privileges or in a sandbox.

 Gunicorn should work on any POSIX system running CPython or PyPy, however is only tested on some: